Your Medicare Coverage

 How often is it covered?

 Generally, Medicare doesn't cover eyeglasses or contact lenses.
 However, following cataract surgery that implants an intraocular lens, Medicare Part B (Medical Insurance) helps pay for corrective lenses (one pair of eyeglasses with standard frames or one set of contact lenses).
 Medicare covers the surgery if it’s done using traditional surgical techniques or using lasers.

-Medicare will only pay for contact lenses or eyeglasses provided by a supplier enrolled in Medicare, no matter who submits the claim (you or your supplier).
+Medicare will only pay for contact lenses or eyeglasses provided by a supplier enrolled in Medicare.
+This is true no matter who submits the claim (you or your supplier).